Last updated: Tuesday, February 13, 2018

 Hello hello hello and welcome to our featured article on the best power supply components for PC gaming.
 One of the key components we caution against cheaping out on is the power supply.
 Sure, they aren’t sexy like a powerful GPU, but these guys are the piece of the puzzle that prevents that powerful GPU from getting fried.
-Furthermore, a lot of the new quality power supplies available today have cool features like performance monitoring and different power modes to run at optimal efficiency and help reduce nuances such as fan noise.
+Furthermore, a lot of the new quality power supplies available today have cool features like performance monitoring and different power modes to run at optimal efficiency (save energy costs) and help reduce nuances such as fan noise.

 We’ve got a ton of info about power supplies but if you’re a grizzled vet and have already built a half dozen gaming PCs feel free to skip to the best of list using our navigation widget below.